johnbywater/quantdsl/README.md

 assert len(results.fair_value) == 80000
 ```

-Since `sigma` (above) is `0.0`, there is zero stochastic evolution of the forward curve, so the standard
+Since `sigma` (above) is `0.0`, there is no stochastic evolution of the forward curve, so the standard
 deviation of the result value is zero.

 ```python